ionic-team/ionic-docs/docs/api/toggle.md

 ## Align

-Developers can use the `align` property to control how the label and control are aligned on the cross axis.
+Developers can use the `alignment` property to control how the label and control are aligned on the cross axis.
 This property mirrors the flexbox `align-items` property.

 :::note
-Stacked toggles can be aligned using the `align` property.
+Stacked toggles can be aligned using the `alignment` property.
 This can be useful when the label and control need to be centered vertically.
 :::

 import Align from '@site/static/usage/v7/toggle/align/index.md';